stargatedaw/stargate/src/README.md

 # Architecture
 The UI is written in Python and PyQt.
-PyQt5 and PyQt6 are both supported, presently the default is PyQt5 because most package managers do not have PyQt6 at the time of this writing.
-You can specify PyQt6 by passing in the environment variable `_USE_PYQT6=1`.
-If PyQt6 is available, and PyQt5 is not, then PyQt6 will be used without any additional configuration.
+PyQt5 and PyQt6 are both supported, presently the default is PyQt5 because it fixes some issues with Wayland, but most package managers do not have PyQt6 at the time of this writing.
+You can specify PyQt5 by passing in the environment variable `_USE_PYQT5=1`.
+If PyQt5 is available, and PyQt6 is not, then PyQt5 will be used without any additional configuration.
 Once PyQt6 is available in Debian stable, Fedora, MinGW and Homebrew, PyQt5 will be deprecated and removed.

 The audio/dsp engine is written in C and runs as a separate process, communicating over UDP sockets.